wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/hpcallocations.md

 ## [Introduction](#intro) { #intro }

-This document defines the policies governing allocations for compute time and storage on the DesignSafe platform, a comprehensive natural hazards research environment for experimental, theoretical, and computational science.
+The following are the policies governing allocations for compute time and storage on the DesignSafe platform, a comprehensive natural hazards research environment for experimental, theoretical, and computational science.
 The allocation policy for DesignSafe considers that users may have a range of use cases, from short term analysis work to long term data storage, for very large or very small experiments.
 All registered users are provided access to the Tools &amp; Applications in a controlled manner that limits the amount of computing capacity, and they may request an additional allocation for various purposes such as the need for larger scale computation or to run applications that are not provided via the portal.
 New use cases for DesignSafe may emerge—please don’t hesitate to <a href="/help/submit-ticket/" target="_blank">contact the project team</a> if you have additional needs.

 ## [Who is eligible for an Account?](#account) { #account }